Yogibaer75/Check_MK-Things/check plugins 2.0/hpe_ilo/readme.md

 # iLO Restful Redfish API Agent for CMK 2.0

-To use this agent you need to install the "python-ilorest-library".
+To use this agent you need to install the "redfish" library.
-Actual version can be found here <https://pypi.python.org/pypi/python-ilorest-library>

 for CMK 2.0

-`pip3 install python-ilorest-library`
+`pip3 install redfish`

 The agent call is